jdm/tiger/ROADMAP.md

 ## Tiger 0.9

 - [ ] Document keyboard shortcuts
-- [ ] Can preview export image and metadata output
 - [ ] More template file examples in documentation
 - [ ] Documentation about use of file paths in .tiger files
 - [ ] Auto-updates